University Archives are the historical records of UIC and its predecessors. For more information, please visit the Research UIC history guide.

-Our collections focus primarily on these aspects of Chicago history:
+Our special collections focus primarily on these aspects of Chicago history:

 - Gilded Age and Progressive Era